Filing The FAFSA

 The FAFSA application requires a federal school code.
 The UTSA federal school code is 010115.

 Financial aid is typically awarded for both the fall and spring semesters.
-The FAFSA is available for each aid year between January 1 and the following June 30th.
-For 2014-2015, the FAFSA is available January 1, 2014 through June 30, 2015.
+The FAFSA is available for each aid year starting October 1.
+For 2017-2018, the FAFSA is available October 1, 2016 through June 30, 2018.
 The priority deadline to submit your FAFSA application to UTSA for fall applicants is March 15.

 If you wish to be awarded for the summer, you must have a Summer Application submitted in addition to completing the FAFSA.
 The Summer Application is available on ASAP each year.
 Check out the Summer Financial Aid page for information on priority deadlines.